TSAM-2017/pa3/README.md

 **1. The hand-in must conform to the following to be graded:**
 - All necessary files need to be stored in an archive
 - Provide stored passwords in a file
-- You must have the generated keys in the top-level directory.
+- Generated keys are in the top-level directory.
 - Include ./AUTHORS file
 - Include ./README file
 - Include Makefile that compiles the httpd program.